How to Develop a Product Strategy for Startup

 - How will you market your product? — Specify how you want to sell your product, and how your target market will get it

 A product vision should result in high-level strategic goals.
-These goals will impact what the team emphasizes in its product strategy.
+These goals will impact what the CEO, team lead or CTO as a Service emphasize in its product strategy.

 Product goals may include the following: